|Born||In 52 BC, at Dragonstone|

 Dance of the Dragons

-By 129 AC, Vhagar had grown nearly as big as Balerion had been during the War of Conquest, and had become the largest living dragon of her time.
+By 129 AC, Vhagar had grown nearly as big as Balerion had been during Aegon's Conquest, and had become the largest living dragon of her time.
 Prince Aemond flew on Vhagar to Storm's End, so they could win the support of Lord Borros Baratheon for King Aegon II Targaryen.
-There Aemond met with Prince Lucerys Velaryon.
-Aemond was forbidden from attacking Lucerys while both were in Borros's castle, Aemond was allowed to follow Lucerys outside.
-Thus, when Lucerys had risen into the sky on his dragon Arrax, Aemond mounted Vhagar and followed the young Velaryon prince.
+There Aemond met with Prince Lucerys Velaryon, at Storm's End hoping to gain support for his mother Queen Rhaenyra Targaryen.
+Aemond was forbidden from attacking Lucerys while both were in Borros's castle, but was allowed to follow him outside.
+After Lucerys rose into the sky on his dragon Arrax, Aemond mounted Vhagar and followed the young prince.
 The two dragons fought during a great storm over Shipbreaker Bay, and Vhagar quickly overcame Arrax, whose severed head would wash ashore days later, along with the corpse of Lucerys.

-Aemond would continue to use Vhagar in battle during the civil war between King Aegon II and Queen Rhaenyra Targaryen.
-During the battle at Rook's Rest, Vhagar and Sunfyre ambushed the dragon Meleys and her rider Princess Rhaenys Targaryen.
-Meleys was an old and large dragon and may have stood a chance against Vhagar alone, but died from the combined assault.
+Aemond would continue to fly Vhagar in battle during the civil war between King Aegon II and Queen Rhaenyra.
+During the battle at Rook's Rest, Vhagar and Aemond, and King Aegon and Sunfyre, ambushed the dragon Meleys and her rider Princess Rhaenys Targaryen.
+Meleys was an old and large dragon, and might have stood a chance against Vhagar alone, but died from the combined assault.
 Vhagar was the only dragon who left the battle reasonably unharmed.

-The battle against Meleys left Aegon II severely injured, leaving him incapable of rule.
-Prince Aemond was appointed regent until such a time when Aegon himself could rule again.
+The battle against Meleys left Aegon II severely injured, leaving him incapable of rule, and Prince Aemond was appointed regent.
 Aemond decided that the main threat in the war was Prince Daemon Targaryen, who was massing armies at Harrenhal.
 Aemond took Vhagar and most of the green forces from King's Landing north to attack Harrenhal, leaving King's Landing with very little defense.
-When Aemond and Vhagar arrived at Harrenhal, they found the castle undefended and empty, as Daemon had left some time before, to attack King's Landing, after having lured Aemond and Vhagar away from the capital.
+When Aemond and Vhagar arrived at Harrenhal, they found the castle undefended and empty, as Daemon had left some time before to attack King's Landing, after having lured Aemond and Vhagar away from the capital.

 Aemond and Vhagar continued the destruction of the riverlands and they became the terror of the Trident.
 Daemon Targaryen, on his dragon Caraxes, and the dragonseed Nettles, on the dragon Sheepstealer, were sent to hunt Aemond.
 They were allowed to use Maidenpool as their base, as Lord Manfryd Mooton feared an attack from Vhagar, and found himself safer this way.
 Daemon and Nettles unsuccessfully searched together for Vhagar, who continued to terrorize the riverlands.

-After the First Battle of Tumbleton, Prince Daemon Targaryen said his goodbyes to Lord Mooton and Nettles, and had word sent out that he and Caraxes would await Aemond and Vhagar at Harrenhal.
-After thirteen days, Vhagar appeared in the sky, carrying Aemond and his lover Alys Rivers on her back.
-The Battle Above the Gods Eye between Vhagar and Caraxes ended with Aemond dead, as Prince Daemon had put Dark Sister through his eye.
-Both Caraxes and Vhagar died as well.
-Vhagar died in the water, and her body was recovered only years after the Dance, with Aemond's armored bones still chained to the saddle.
+After the First Battle of Tumbleton, Daemon had word sent out that he and Caraxes would await Aemond and Vhagar at Harrenhal.
+On the fourteenth day of Daemon's vigil at Harrenhal, Vhagar appeared in the sky, carrying Aemond and his lover Alys Rivers.
+Aemond left Alys in the castle's yard, and both dragons and their riders launched into the air.
+All four were killed in the ensuing Battle Above the Gods Eye, when the dragons locked together, Caraxes's jaws closed around Vhagar's neck, Daemon leapt from his dragon to Vhagar to put Dark Sister through Aemond's eye, and the dragons crashed into the lake.
+Some years after the end of the Dance, Vhagar's body was recovered, with Aemond's armored bones still chained to the saddle.
 Vhagar was one hundred and eighty-one years old when she died, on the twenty-second day of the fifth moon of 130 AC.

-Along with eighteen other Targaryen dragon skulls, Vhagar's skull used to hang on a wall in the Red Keep's throne room.
-After Robert's Rebellion, King Robert I Baratheon had Vhagar's skull removed and stored in a dank cellar along with the others.
+Along with eighteen other Targaryen dragon skulls, Vhagar's skull hung on a wall in the Red Keep's throne room.
+After Robert's Rebellion, King Robert I Baratheon had the skulls removed from the throne room, and stored them in a dank cellar.
+In 284 AC, when Tyrion Lannister visited the capital for the wedding of his sister Cersei to Robert, he observed the skulls in the cellar, including Vhagar's.
+In 298 AC, Arya Stark encountered the dragon skulls while passing through the Red Keep cellars.

 Known dragonriders of Vhagar

-While he never claimed the dragon, King Ronnel Arryn flew three circles around the summit of the Giant's Lance during Aegon's Conquest on Vhagar's back.
-It is unknown whether Visenya, Vhagar's rider at the time, was with him or not.
+King Ronnel Arryn flew three circles around the summit of the Giant's Lance during Aegon's Conquest with Visenya on Vhagar's back.
+During the Dance of the Dragons, Alys Rivers flew on Vhagar's back along with Prince Aemond Targaryen.

 Quotes about Vhagar